HumanSignal/label-studio/docs/source/guide/ml.md

     ```bash
     label-studio start --ml-backends http://localhost:9090
     ```

+If you run into any issues, see [Troubleshoot machine learning connection](ml_troubleshooting.html)

 ## Active Learning
 The process of creating annotated training data for supervised machine learning models is often expensive and time-consuming.
 Active Learning is a branch of machine learning that seeks to **minimize the total amount of data required for labeling by strategically sampling observations** that provide new insight into the problem.
 In particular, Active Learning algorithms aim to select diverse and informative data for annotation, rather than random observations, from a pool of unlabeled data using **prediction scores**.
 For more theory read [our article on Towards data science](https://towardsdatascience.com/learn-faster-with-smarter-data-labeling-15d0272614c4).